lawstack/CPP-Number-Guessing-Game/README.md

 - Putting your knowledge into practice.

 ## How to use
-Download or clone my repository
+- Download or clone my repository.
+- You should have a c++ compiler or c++ ide.

 ## Links
 Solution URL: - (https://github.com/lawstack/CPP-Number-Guessing-Game)